aryamanchaudhary2005/CyberSentinel-AI/README.md

 The framework is built on top of **Microsoft AutoGen** and provides a collection of agents, actions, tools, and predefined scenarios that can be combined and customized for security automation, analysis, investigation, and experimentation.

-> **Note:** This repository is based on and builds upon the open-source work originally developed by [NVISOsecurity](https://github.com/NVISOsecurity/cyber-security-llm-agents).
-See the [Attribution](#attribution) section for details.

 ---

 ## Overview